 Depending on the specific type of litter, it can affect birds in several ways:

-- Poisoning: Toxic litter, such as lead casings, paint chips, heavily moldy food or cigarette butts can poison birds if ingested.
-While small amounts of the material may not be immediately harmful except to small birds or nestlings, many toxic substances have cumulative effects and can cause serious illness, deformities or death over time.
+- Poisoning: Toxic litter, such as lead casings, paint chips, heavily moldy food, or cigarette butts can poison birds if ingested.
+While small amounts of the material may only be immediately harmful to small birds or nestlings, many toxic substances have cumulative effects and can cause serious illness, deformities, or death over time.

 - Habitat Loss: Heavily littered areas are unsuitable for nesting, feeding, or shelter, forcing birds to seek out less desirable areas with greater competition for necessary resources.
 Litter can also contaminate water sources, and the polluted ground is less likely to support insects or seed- or fruit-bearing plants for food sources.